NunzioKnerr/pannotator_package_source/README.md

 ## Installation

-The PannotatoR package makes extensive use of ExifTool by Phil Harvey ([Exiftool.org](https://exiftool.org/)).
+The pannotator package makes extensive use of ExifTool by Phil Harvey ([Exiftool.org](https://exiftool.org/)).
 To make installation of ExifTool accessible in R there is a package exiftoolr that you must install by running the code below.